jclark/microxml-er/recovery.md

 Should there be a CharRef abstract token so that whitespace stripping can take into account whether a character came from a reference or not?

 Allow use of HTML5 character names.

-Take advantage of EMPTY lexical token in some modes.